 The demand for residential LPG is not significantly affected by economic cycles since it is a basic consumption good in all countries where the Company operates.
-However, factors such as temperature, precipitation levels and the price of LPG compared with other substitute energies (natural gas, firewood, diesel, paraffin, electric power, etc.), could affect it.
+However, factors such as temperature, precipitation levels and the price of LPG compared with other substitute energies (natural gas, firewood, diesel, paraffin, electric power, etc.), and deep crises of economic activity, could affect it.
 In some regions, demand has a high seasonality resulting from temperature variations.
+Demand for commercial and industrial segments is most significantly impacted by economic cycles.